pmelsted/bifrost/README.md

      ```
      Bifrost query -t 4 -g AB.gfa.gz -C AB.color.bfg -q in_queries.fasta -o out_queries_result
      ```
-     The compacted and colored de Bruijn graph *AB* (`-g AB.gfa.gz -C AB.color.bfg`) is queried (`query`) with 4 threads (`-t 4`) for the number of *k*-mers shared between the sequences of file (`-q in_queries.fasta`).
+     The compacted and colored de Bruijn graph *AB* (`-g AB.gfa.gz -C AB.color.bfg`) is queried (`query`) using 4 threads (`-t 4`) for the number of *k*-mers shared between the sequences of file (`-q in_queries.fasta`).
 The Bifrost index *AB.bfi* is automatically loaded if available in the same path as the graph but can also be loaded with `-I`.
 The results are stored in a matrix written to file *out_queries_result.tsv* (`-o out_queries_result`): rows are the queries, columns are the colors, intersection of row/column is an integer indicating the number of *k*-mers from the query occuring in the graph with the corresponding color.

   4. **Query a colored and compacted de Bruijn graph for presence/absence of queries in each color of the graph**
      ```